0x5929/ST-SMS-BACKEND-SAMPLE/README.md

 Django REST Framework for Select Therapy Institute Student Management System

+Remember that if any new changes to the old repo, also needs to be applied here.
+Since this is not a fork, nor branch, we cannot pull request and merge/sync the two codebases

 **To clone the repo for dev purpose, please do the following (with empty database, sometime down the line, I will also export the db data file to be imported):**

 ## Requirements: